vmware-tanzu/velero/site/content/docs/main/backup-hooks.md

 * `pre.hook.backup.velero.io/command`
   * The command to execute.
 If you need multiple arguments, specify the command as a JSON array, such as `["/usr/bin/uname", "-a"]`
 * `pre.hook.backup.velero.io/on-error`
   * What to do if the command returns a non-zero exit code.
-Defaults to Fail.
+Defaults is `Fail`.
 Valid values are Fail and Continue.
 Optional.
 * `pre.hook.backup.velero.io/timeout`
   * How long to wait for the command to execute.
 The hook is considered in error if the command exceeds the timeout.
-Defaults to 30s.
+Defaults is 30s.
 Optional.

 #### Post hooks

 * `post.hook.backup.velero.io/container`
   * The container where the command should be executed.
-Defaults to the first container in the pod.
+Default is the first container in the pod.
 Optional.
 * `post.hook.backup.velero.io/command`
   * The command to execute.
 If you need multiple arguments, specify the command as a JSON array, such as `["/usr/bin/uname", "-a"]`
 * `post.hook.backup.velero.io/on-error`
   * What to do if the command returns a non-zero exit code.
-Defaults to Fail.
+Defaults is `Fail`.
 Valid values are Fail and Continue.
 Optional.
 * `post.hook.backup.velero.io/timeout`
   * How long to wait for the command to execute.
 The hook is considered in error if the command exceeds the timeout.
-Defaults to 30s.
+Defaults is 30s.
 Optional.

 ### Specifying Hooks in the Backup Spec